 - Citi Gold / AAdvantage Visa Signature.
 When your romantic getaway means getting really far away, Citi's partnership with American Airlines can help you score some inexpensive plane tickets.
 Between a generous signup bonus and AA's reduced mileage awards, you can quickly earn enough miles to escape to somewhere really romantic.
 Plus, the Citi Private Pass program gives you access to exclusive events and hard-to-get tickets for theater, sports and concerts in many cities across the country.

 Each of these cards offers something even better for your relationship than a low interest rate and a money-saving signup offer.
 All three cards provide access to personal concierge services that can help you plan exciting gifts, meals and experiences for your special someone.
-Concierges don't always work directly for your credit card issuer: Visa Signature and Discover Card outsource their concierge requests to outside companies.
+Concierges don't always work directly for your credit card issuer: Visa Signature Card outsource their concierge requests to outside companies.
 However, their partnerships with ticket agencies, florists, tour operators and restaurants can elevate your date to epic levels.

 Credit card concierge can save Valentine's Day

 In lieu of a personal assistant, your credit card company's concierge service works as a team to track down gifts and experiences your loved one will adore.
 If you've ever struggled to come up with ideal gifts or dining suggestions, just provide your concierge with your budget and some baseline ideas.
 A concierge might suggest some special deals from partner vendors, or reference some recent requests from fellow cardholders.
 Citi, and Chase hold event tickets and restaurant reservations for their cardholders, adding value by making a venue's "sold out" sign irrelevant.